abbosaliboev/fall-detection-research/README.md

-# fall-detection-research
+# Fall-detection-research
-An ongoing research project focused on detecting human falls using computer vision and machine learning techniques for improved safety in smart environments.
+Research project focused on detecting human falls using computer vision and machine learning techniques for improved safety in smart environments.